 Finnish-German clarinetist Anne Elisabeth Piirainen is an active soloist, chamber musician and teacher.
 Currently she is finishing her artistic doctoral research project at the Sibelius Academy, University of the Arts, Helsinki, on the topic: “Clarinet Music from Russia and the Soviet Union 1917-1991.
 Discovering an Unexplored Side of the Clarinet Repertoire.”

-Anne is going to continue from autumn 2020 on with an artistic postdoc research project on clarinet compositions with Jewish themes by Alexander, Grigory and Yulian Krein, funded by the Finnish Cultural Foundation.
+Anne is going to continue in spring 2021 on with an artistic postdoc research project on clarinet compositions with Jewish themes by Alexander, Grigory and Yulian Krein, funded by the Finnish Cultural Foundation.

 Anne's vast musical education includes the postgraduate Concert Soloist degree from the Royal Antwerp Conservatory, Belgium, and Master of Music degrees from the Rotterdam Conservatory (Prof. Walter Boeykens) and Moscow State Tchaikovsky Conservatory (Prof. Vladimir Sokolov).

 Being a prizewinner of the prestigious 1st Carl-Nielsen-Competition in Odense, Denmark (1997, 4th), Anne has appeared as soloist with orchestras in Germany, Russia, Denmark, the Netherlands, and Finland.

 Anne is a distinguished and passionate chamber musician.
 As member of various ensembles, she has taken part in renowned festivals as Grachtenfestival Amsterdam, November Music Tilburg, Gaudeamus Festival Rotterdam, Schnittke-Festival Moscow, Festival van Vlaanderen, Bury Music Festival, Festival d ́eté de Nice and many others.
 Recitals with piano she has held in numerous European countries, Morocco and Canada.